input-output-hk/peras-design/docs/reports/tech-report-1.md

 date: 2024-04-17
 ---

 The goal of this document is to provide a detailed analysis of the Peras protocol from an engineering point of view, based upon the work done by the _Innovation team_ between November and April 2024.
-The design of the protocol itself is carried out by the _Research team_ and is not the focus of this document as the paper is still under actively being worked on, but one of the intended benefits of setting up an engineering team is to provide feedback to the research team on the practical implications of their design choices.
+The design of the protocol itself is carried out by the _Research team_ and is not the focus of this document as the paper is still actively being worked on, but one of the intended benefits of setting up an engineering team is to provide feedback to the research team on the practical implications of their design choices.

 # Executive summary